fenago/rabbitmq-jupyterlab/Lab_9_learning.md

-In this chapter, we discussed the various aspects of security related to RabbitMQ and the types of vulnerabilities that can come up in practice and how to mitigate them.
+In this lab, we discussed the various aspects of security related to RabbitMQ and the types of vulnerabilities that can come up in practice and how to mitigate them.
 We covered the SASL mechanism provided by RabbitMQ for the purpose of authentication and extended further on this